On the change of the Weyr characteristics of matrix pencils after rank-one perturbations: Introduction

 \section{Introduction}

 Lot has been said about perturbations of matrix operators.
-In particular, changes of the Jordan structure of a square matrix or of the Weierstrass structure of a regular pencil under bounded rank perturbations have been studied, for example, in \cite{TeDo16, TeDoMo08, MoDo03, Sa02, Sa04} from a generic point of view, and in \cite{BaRo18, Silva88_1, Th80, Za91} for general perturbations.
+In particular, changes of the Jordan structure of a square matrix or of the Weierstrass structure of a regular pencil under bounded rank perturbations have been studied, for example, in \cite{TeDo16, TeDoMo08, MoDo03, Sa02, Sa04} from a generic point of view, and in \cite{BaRo18, BCU15, Silva88_1, Th80, Za91} for general perturbations.
 Results on perturbations of arbitrary pencils can be found in \cite{BaRo20_2, TeDo07, DoSt20}.
 See also the references therein.

-Recently, there have been obtained bounds for the changes of the generalized Weyr characteristic of a complex matrix pencil (see Remark \ref{gWeyr} below) perturbed by another pencil of the form $w(su^*-v^*)$ (\cite[Theorem 7.8]{LeMaPhTrWiCAOT21}).
+Recently, there have been obtained bounds for the changes of the generalized Weyr characteristic of a complex square matrix pencil (see Remark \ref{remdecreasing} below) perturbed by another pencil of the form $w(su^*-v^*)$ (\cite[Theorem 7.8]{LeMaPhTrWiCAOT21}).
 This has been done relating the Jordan chains of a square pencil with those of a linear relation.
-We have extended the notion of Jordan chain to possibly non square matrix pencils and have expressed the generalized Weyr characteristic of a pencil in terms of its Kronecker structure.
-This has already been done in \cite{LeMaPhTrWiCAOT21} for square pencils.
+In this paper we extend the notion of Jordan chain to possibly non square matrix pencils and express the generalized Weyr characteristic of a pencil in terms of its Kronecker structure.

 Observe that complex pencils of rank one can also be of the form $(su-v)w^*$.
-In this paper we obtain bounds for the changes of the generalized Weyr characteristic of a matrix pencil perturbed for another arbitrary matrix pencil of rank one over an algebraically closed field, improving the bounds of (\cite[Theorem 7.8]{LeMaPhTrWiCAOT21}).
+We also obtain bounds for the change of the generalized Weyr characteristic of a matrix pencil perturbed by another arbitrary matrix pencil of rank one, over an algebraically closed field, improving the bounds of (\cite[Theorem 7.8]{LeMaPhTrWiCAOT21}).

 Important to the present work is the characterization in \cite[Theorem 5.1]{BaRo20_2} of the changes of the Kronecker structure of a pencil perturbed by another pencil of rank one (see also \cite{DoSt20}).
 We express here this characterization in terms of the conjugate partitions of the corresponding chains of column and row minimal indices of the pencils involved (Theorem \ref{cmaintheogenpenc} below).
-Although we have obtained the result for pencils over arbitrary fields, to simplify the analysis we only state it here for algebraically closed fields.
+Although Theorem 5.1 in \cite{BaRo20_2} and the current result in Theorem \ref{cmaintheogenpenc} hold for pencils over arbitrary fields, to simplify the analysis we only state here both (Theorem 5.1 in \cite{BaRo20_2} and Theorem \ref{cmaintheogenpenc}) for algebraically closed fields.